angrykoala/vue-workshop/README.md

 In our template, we listen to an event by using `@[event]`, in this case `@click` and assigning a method of the component.

-Methods are defined inside the **methods** property, these methods are available in the template and through the component by using **this**.
+Methods are, unsurprisingly, defined inside the **methods** property, these methods are available in the template and through the component by using **this**.

 Running the app now should work as expected.
 The component is listening to all button click events, and for each button the variable _count_ is increased by one and the template is rendered accordingly.

 ## Lets build an app
-Now we can start building our list app!!

 ### Text input
 First, we need to add a text input and "read" its value somehow, lets rewrite out template and script once more: